sbrzt/sbrzt.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Research fellow at the Department of Cultural Heritage of the University of Bologna.
 Graduated in 2020 from the Digital Humanities and Digital Knowledge (DHDK) master's program at the University of Bologna, I currently work at the FrameLAB research laboratory on various projects related to the application of Semantic Web methodologies and technologies.
-Specifically, my research interests focus on the semantic modelling of documentation patterns.
+Specifically, my research interests focus on Linked Open Data publishing and modeling of methodological workflows.
 {style="text-align: justify;"}